The Other Side of Talent

 The Less Than Talented

-“My talent has always been, and will always be, and it should be written with a capital ‘P’!” –Your potential
+“My talent has always been, and will always be, and it should be written with a capital ‘P’!” –Your Potential once said.

 What if your talent has never taken you the places you thought it would, but you’ve always known you had the potential you had to succeed.
 What if your talent lays somewhere between being as talented as anyone that you’ve ever met, and perhaps more, but that untapped potential to be more has always remained at a frustrating distance?